Reeperto/college-notes/quarters/winter2024/SOCSCIH1G/notes/explanation.md

 This is a weakening of the laws of nature and means that the connection is not a true logical deduction, but rather a deduction of a probable connection.

+**NOTE:** A deduction is a connection that establishes the conclusion follows logically from it's premises

 ### Functional (Existence) Explanation

 This model differs significantly from the other two.
 It diagrammatically is